A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: NUMERICAL SIMULATION

-The QS run is constructed by adding an isothermal corona to a surface magneto-convection simulation with a domain that extends from the convection zone to the upper photosphere.
-In order to limit transients in the initialization process this is done in two steps.
+The QS run is constructed by adding an isothermal corona to a surface magneto-convection simulation with a domain that extends from the convection zone to the upper photosphere as follows.
+An 18\,Mm-deep hydrodynamic convection simulation is initialized with a stratification based on the standard solar model and a small velocity perturbation and is evolved for a sufficiently long time until convection is fully developed.
+After adding a small seed magnetic field, the magneto-convection simulation is further evolved until the magnetic field saturates.
+The magnetic field is a small-scale mixed polarity field generated by a small-scale dynamo operating in the turbulent convection zone \citep{Voegler+Schuessler:2007,Rempel:2014}.
+At the resolution used in this simulation, the small-scale dynamo is no longer captured in the photosphere, but the deeper layers of the box continue to maintain a small-scale field.
+This field is transported into the photosphere by overturning convection and does maintain a quiet Sun mixed-polarity network that is critical for the heating of the corona.
+The 18\,Mm depth of the convective layer allows the development of convection cells comparable to supergranulation in scale \citep{Lord+al:2014} and flux imbalance on that spatial scale (the total flux of the entire domain is balanced).
+To limit transients, the initialization process of the corona is done in two steps.
 In the first step, a layer of 10\,Mm is added and the simulation is evolved for a few hours until the transition region develops.
-Then the rest of the corona (about 103\,Mm) is added.
-The initial magnetic field is a small-scale mixed polarity field generated by a small-scale dynamo operating in the turbulent convection zone \citep{Voegler+Schuessler:2007,Rempel:2014}.
+Then the rest of the corona (about 103\,Mm) is added using an isothermal stratification with the mean transition region temperature and a potential magnetic field extrapolated from the top of the transition region.

-The simulation is evolved from the initial condition to a state in which the mean temperature and density in the corona reaches an equilibrium.
-Then we define this time as the beginning of the production run ($t_{QS}{=}0$), and evolve the QS run further for about 12 solar hours.
+The simulation is evolved from the initial condition to a state in which the mean temperature and density in the corona reach an equilibrium.
+Then, we define this time as the beginning of the production run ($t_{QS}{=}0$), and evolve the QS run further for about 12 solar hours.